-- 6.2.4 We will extend our existing WSP (comprising meter installation and charging by reference to volume, customer supply pipe leakage reduction and water efficiency activities) in our Central region.
-We anticipate 80% meter penetration by 2025 and 90% meter penetration by 2045. - 6.2.5 The savings from the metering element of our core WSP are currently estimated to deliver an 18% reduction in demand for each customer that is metered, along with further savings on demand as a result of our associated communication during their customer journey.
-These savings are towards the upper end of ranges typically quoted by water companies, but are supported by our initial evaluation of the programme to date. - 6.2.6 We expect our PCC to reduce to around 136 l/h/d by 2025 through our WSP alone.
+- 6.2.6 The savings from the metering element of our core WSP are currently estimated to deliver an 18% reduction in demand for each customer that is metered, along with further savings on demand as a result of our associated communication during their customer journey.
+These savings are towards the upper end of ranges typically quoted by water companies, but are supported by our initial evaluation of the programme to date.
+This includes our Home Water Efficiency Checks (HWECs) which we are seeing an average saving between 20 to 30 litres (4% or 5%) per household through water saving advice to encourage behaviour change and fitting free water saving devices in customers' homes. - 6.2.7 We will continue to closely monitor the saving of our water saving programme and enhanced water efficiency initiatives as we increase meter coverage and time span of data we will be able to learn more about customer behaviours around water usage and able to share progress with our stakeholders and customers more frequently. - 6.2.8 We expect our PCC to reduce to around 136 l/h/d by 2025 through our WSP alone.
 These anticipated reductions are reflected in our baseline demand forecast see section 3.2.
 Our WSP is an inherent part of our strategy, but was not modelled or separately costed.